-DESCRIPTION: VCTC has yet to receive operating or final capital budget numbers from Metrolink for FY 2022/2023.
-Operating costs are expected to increase as Metrolink plans to restore service initially to two-thirds of full-service level and eventually to full-service level in the coming year.
-Weekend service on the VC Line will also be increased in April 2023, which is funded by the Low Carbon Transit Operations Program.
-Additionally, Metrolink has remaining Coronavirus Aid, Relief and Economic Security (CARES) funds from the over \$30 million dollars allocated to them in Fiscal Year 2020/2021 and expects to utilize them again this year.
+DESCRIPTION: Metrolink has restored two-thirds of service that was cut and expects to restore full service in the coming year.
+Weekend service on the VC Line will increase in April 2023, which is funded by the Low Carbon Transit Operations Program.
+Operating costs are increasing 7% in the coming year.
+To support this increase, VCTC will be using \$2.2 million Coronavirus Aid, Relief and Economic Security (CARES) funds this year from the over \$30 million dollars allocated to them in Fiscal Year 2020/2021.

-In Fiscal Year 2022/2023, VCTC will program a total of \$29,900,413 to the Metrolink program, including \$11,186,424 Federal Transit Administration (FTA) funds generated by running Metrolink service through Ventura County for both operations and capital expenses that do directly to SCRRA and are not passed-through the VCTC budget.
-Through the VCTC budget, \$18,713,989 will be allocated for both operations and capital expenses as well as VCTC expenses and staff costs.
+In Fiscal Year 2022/2023, VCTC will program a total of \$35,436,683 to the Metrolink program, including \$11,186,424 Federal Transit Administration (FTA) funds generated by running Metrolink service through Ventura County for both operations and capital expenses that do directly to SCRRA and are not passed-through the VCTC budget.
+Through the VCTC budget, \$20,713,989 will be allocated for both operations and capital expenses as well as VCTC expenses and staff costs.

-Capital expenditures continue to be a significant cost and VCTC is contributing \$7,005,022 to Metrolink this fiscal year with \$1,415,332 State of Good Repair (SGR) funds through the VCTC budget and \$5,589,690 FTA funds sent directly to Metrolink and not included in the VCTC budget.
-The VCTC capital rehabilitation line-item totals \$10,013,732 and includes the Fiscal Year 2022/2023 SGR funds as well as \$8,598,400 of prior year capital funds that have yet to be drawn down.
+Capital expenditures continue to be a significant cost and VCTC is contributing \$12,028,405 to Metrolink this fiscal year with \$1,415,332 State of Good Repair (SGR) funds through the VCTC budget and \$6,703,622 FTA funds sent directly to Metrolink.
+It also includes one-time expenses of \$2,000,000 STA funds for the SCORE program, approved by the Commission in January 2018 and \$1,909,451 LTF funds to help support the Arroyo Simi bridge rehabilitation grant match.
+The VCTC capital rehabilitation line-item totals \$13,923,183 and includes the Fiscal Year 2022/2023 SGR funds as well as \$8,598,400 of prior year capital funds that have yet to be drawn down.
 Capital funds will support infrastructure improvements to help maintain system performance and avoid impacts to travel times as well as funding for operations.
 Significant capital repairs are necessary to maintain service levels and safety compliance, including repairing the Arroyo Simi bridge.